The Taste Of The Wild Dog Food Review: Tested & Evaluated 2023

 The ingredients themselves vary from one recipe to the next, but all of them are based around an entire “diet”.
 They claim their recipes try to emulate what your dog would eat if they lived in the wild, so all the recipes include a variety of main ingredients, including at least two animal meats.

-We like that at least the first two ingredients in all recipes are meat, and in most recipes, it’s the first three ingredients.
+Everyone on our independent team of experts liked that at least the first two ingredients in all recipes are meat, and in most recipes, it’s the first three ingredients.
 The rest of the food is comprised of peas, sweet potatoes, potatoes, lentils, and chickpeas, or with barley, sorghum and millet.
 We appreciate that even the grained recipes try to stay away from corn and wheat, plus none of the recipes has extra gluten added.

 Besides the main proteins and carbohydrates, these recipes include other protein and flavouring sources like egg and roasted meats (turkey, duck, or quail).

-Our team lobed the short and sweet ingredient list, as well as the indication of specific percentages for the main ingredients.
+Our team loved the short and sweet ingredient list, as well as the indication of specific percentages for the main ingredients.
 It’s always nice to see a pet food company being clear about its recipes!

 We like this kibble, so we’re giving Taste of the Wild 4 out of 5 in this category.